 The ketogenic or keto diet is a trending and hot dieting and weight loss strategy nowadays.
 It is a high-fat and low-carbohydrate diet that diverts your body to burn fats instead of carbohydrates as an energy source.
 The science behind this is ketosis, where the liver releases ketones into the bloodstream as the body’s fuel instead of blood sugar.
 Compared with other low-carb diets, the keto diet requires between 70 to 80 percent of fat intake, which helps expedite weight loss and control appetite.

 To gain the full benefits of a keto diet, you need to strictly follow the dos and don’ts of this diet.
+Online resources like this https://www.drberg.com/ site can really help you when it comes to figuring out what you are able to eat, and also understand some of the changes that are happening in your body when you start the diet.
 Read on as we share some of the dos and don’ts of the keto diet.

 Do Eat High-Quality Fats